 SELECT 1 query to verify a basic connection and perform a query test.
 It will not validate that the catalog and schema combination exists or that the user has access to it.

 Click Update Connection to save these settings.

-For more information about connection settings, see the Connections documentation page.
+For more information about connection settings, see the Connecting Looker to Your Database documentation page.

 This section explains the necessary configuration settings for a scratch database.

 Currently only Hive connectors are supported for PDTs.
 You may want to set up a separate Hive catalog properties file for the PDT scratch schema, or modify the existing Hive catalog properties file.

 There are a few configuration properties and values that the Hive catalog properties file should contain.